blackboard/anthologydevdocs/docs/blackboard/sis/welcome.md

 ---

-The SIS (Student Information Systems) API is a classic API oriented around bulk or event-driven data loading from a SIS or ERP program like Anthology Student, Banner or Colleague.
+The SIS (Student Information Systems) API is a classic API oriented around bulk or event-driven data loading from a SIS or ERP program like Student (Ellucian), Banner or Colleague.
 Most aspects of SIS are [documented on our main help site](https://help.blackboard.com/Learn/Administrator/SaaS/Integrations/Student_Information_System), but some developer documentation is provided here.

 ## SIS Types